iluwatar/java-design-patterns/notification/README.md

 ## Intent of Notification Design Pattern

-The Notification design pattern aims to facilitate communication between different parts of a system by allowing objects to subscribe to specific events and receive updates asynchronously when those events occur.
+The Notification design pattern in Java aims to facilitate asynchronous communication between different parts of a system by allowing objects to subscribe to specific events and receive updates asynchronously when those events occur.

 ## Detailed Explanation of Notification Pattern with Real-World Examples